harshal-14/UCBerkley_Segmentation/Readme.md

 ## Model Architecture

-Our road segmentation model is built using a U-Net architecture, which has proven effective for image segmentation tasks.
+Our road segmentation model is built using a FCN architecture, which has proven effective for image segmentation tasks.
 The architecture consists of an encoder that captures image features and a decoder that produces the segmentation mask.
 The model is trained end-to-end on the dataset.

 ## Usage